-For those of you who may not be familiar with my Nutrition HELP Guide, it's based on a wholesome and balanced diet using the five main food groups.
-I personally prefer and recommend getting your daily intake of vitamins and minerals through the nutritious food you eat every day, rather than taking supplements.
+When it comes to nutrition, I personally prefer and recommend getting your daily intake of vitamins and minerals through the nutritious food you eat every day, rather than taking supplements.
 Multivitamins can be used to prevent deficiencies if recommended by your doctor, but shouldn't be used as a complete replacement.

 Essential vitamins and minerals your body loves